ochrstn/mongoose-find-within-ref/README.md

 While the plugin is a powerful tool for querying nested documents, there are some limitations to be aware of:

 Currently, if the reference field you want to query is nested within an `$or` or `$and` operator in your query, it will not be considered.
 This is a known limitation and we're actively working on a solution.
 For now, you'll need to structure your queries so that the reference fields are not nested within other operators.

+Using the dot notation to query nested fields in referenced documents is currently not supported.
+For example, you cannot query a nested field like `book.publisher.name` directly.
+Instead, you need to query the nested field as a nested object like in the example above`.

 ## Contributing